 As our boat bobbed up and down in the rolling waves of Isfjorden, I peered out the steamy window, not much more than a porthole.
-Our guide, a quirky tatooed girl with a shock of blonde hair falling in her face, told us the story of Willem Barentsz.
+Our guide, a quirky tattooed girl with a shock of blonde hair falling in her face, told us the story of Willem Barentsz.

 “He wrote back home that in this bay there were so many whales, you could walk from one side to another on their backs.”

-At this moment in time, I would have been keener on walking.
+At this moment in time, I would have been keener on whale walking.
 I watched the beads of water on the inside of the window and tried not to focus on how seasick I was getting.
 I wondered if Willem Barentsz ever got seasick.
 He must’ve.
 He floated all over the North sea route.

 The Dutch set up the first whaling station on Spitsbergen, consisting of giant cauldrons over fire pits, to boil the whale blubber into oil.
 They would harpoon the whale, then when it got tired, capture and kill it, and strip the blubber from the whale’s back.
-They took the baleen to use to make umbrellas and hoop skirts for European women.
+They took the baleen to make umbrellas and hoop skirts for European women.

 Soon they developed a way to harpoon the whale, cut the blubber, and boil it down all from the ship itself.
 But the whale population dwindled, and the whalers discovered that wooden ships and whale oil and drunken sailors with pipe tobacco habits did not make for a happy time at sea.
 Many of the ships burned down, and by the end of the 18th century, the whales and the whalers were gone, leaving only crumbled brick firepits and various tools behind.

-We had the opportunity to eat whale meat, ourselves – Norway and Japan are the only countries that still hunt whale.
+We had the opportunity to eat whale meat, ourselves – Norway and Japan are the only countries in the world that still (legally) hunt whale.
 They only hunt minke whale in Norway, as it is supposedly overpopulated.
 It is an interesting meat.
 It’s not like fish – it’s a red meat, and I guess because they want to ration it, it’s sliced extremely thin.
 The meat was never harvested during the 17th and 18th century whaling boom, though.
 Our guide suggested that it had to do with the religious aspect – apparently there’s something in the Bible about not eating “red meat” from the sea.
 What a waste!